qt-kaneko/CSharp-Active-Project/README.md

 ## About
 This extension allows you to change active project when Solution contains multiple Projects, also aiming to achieve maximum manual control.

+#### How it works
+Extension changes `program` property of first launch configuration + second element of `args` in first task, any other properties are left to your discretion.
 ![](./assets/sample.gif)

 ## Pre-requirements